-Late in the quarter we added to our Energy exposure, buying a small position in Woodside Petroleum (WPL) and increasing our position in Oil Search (OSH).
-We have taken a cautious view on the energy sector since the falls in the oil price last year.
+Late in the quarter we added to our Energy exposure, buying a small position in Woodside Petroleum (WPL).
+We have taken a cautious view on the energy sector since the falls in the oil price stocks across last year.
 However, having noted a significant reduction in planned CAPEX for new oil production across the globe and with the drill rig count in the US declining on a weekly basis, we do expect that the supply of oil is close to a short term peak and hence that prices will be supported as supply and demand begin to balance.
-However, the bottoming process for the price of oil will be volatile.
+However, the bottoming process for the oil price will be volatile.